5. Enrollment and Registration

 To be certified as full time, students must be registered for their program's full-time equivalent each semester (see Appendix D: Full Time and Half Time Program Requirements for full time equivalency by program).

 With the recommendation of the department or program, students taking less than the full-time equivalent of coursework may be certified as full time by virtue of registration for other statuses which qualify as meeting, partially or fully, the requirements for full-time certification.
-For example, a student who is in the process of studying for comprehensive exams or who is serving as a teaching fellow will typically qualify as full time.
+For example, a student who is in the process of studying for comprehensive exams will typically qualify as full time.
 Students who wish to be certified as full time while not enrolled in the full-time equivalent of coursework must complete the Matriculated Student Status Certification form available at the GSAS Student Forms page.
 The granting of full-time status is not guaranteed.

 All students receiving funding or tuition scholarships from the University must be full-time students, and they may forfeit their future eligibility for funding if they fail to maintain full-time status while continuing to receive funding.
 Students who are registered for Maintenance of Matriculation or who are on academic probation for any reason may not be certified as full time.
 The only exception to this full-time requirement is the Ricci Tuition Scholarship, which is available to part-time students in the International Political Economy and Development (IPED) program, and the Mayor's Scholarship, which is available to City of New York employees.